Home About Us Values Apply WIP Website Contact

 Mzimkhulu Ceko, Michael Currin and Olebile Gaobepe at the Irish Gala 2007

-The South Africa Washington Intern Program-Leadership through Service hereby:
+The South Africa-Washington Internship Program-Leadership through service hereby:

 • Acknowledges the need for young people to become involved in determining the future of the Republic of South Africa;